 Ironically, the better Moment does at helping you reduce your screen time, the worse Moment will look on what I affectionately call the Battery Shame screen you saw above.
 At 3 hours of screen time in a day, Moment will use about 8%.
 At 2 hours of screen time, about 13%.
 At one hour of screen time, Moment might be as high as 20%.

 The one redeeming thing is that if you’re using your phone for less than an hour a day and Moment is running that entire day, your battery should definitely last all day.

 You can see your own by opening the Battery Shame screen inside the Settings app > Battery.
 If you see Moment near the top, follow these steps:

 1. Charge your phone every night

 You’ll notice above that I said “18 hours” and not “24 hours.”
-Moment is tracking my phone use 24 hours a day, but it’s only running off battery power when I’m awake.
+Moment is tracking my screen time 24 hours a day, but it’s only running off battery power when I’m awake.
 I plug my phone in every night to charge while I’m asleep.

-If you do the same and you’re on a relatively new phone — less than 2 years old — you shouldn’t have any battery issues with average phone use, which is 2 hours 34 minutes across every Moment user.
+If you do the same and you’re on a relatively new phone — less than 2 years old — you shouldn’t have any battery issues with average screen time, which is 2 hours 34 minutes across every Moment user.